 Sync.com was founded in Toronto in 2011.
 Since then, it’s gained a reputation for foolproof security and user privacy.
 That’s why we placed it at the top of our best cloud storage ranking (compare online storage using our handy chart).
 The service also benefits from Canada’s strict privacy laws.

 By default, Sync.com will let you store old file versions for up to 30 days, but you can adjust the duration, if you like.
-Subscribing to the Personal Pro plan will enable you to store versions for 180 days, while Solo Pro allows for one year.
+Subscribing to the Solo Basic plan will enable you to store versions for 180 days, while Solo Pro allows for one year.
 They will not count against your storage quota.
 That goes for deleted files, as well.

-Personal Pro will cost you $49 a year for 500GB of storage or Best Cloud Storage for Versioning 2021: Rewind Time (Kinda), which is easily one of the best deals in cloud storage, whereas Solo Pro costs $240 per year for 6TB.
+Solo Basic will cost you $96 a year for 2TB, which is easily one of the best deals in cloud storage, whereas Solo Pro costs $240 per year for 6TB.
 There’s also a free plan, if you want to test the service.
 Using it, you’ll get 5GB of free storage.
 If you need more, you can get a gigabyte for every friend that you refer (up to 20GB).